Blatke/BlendDistance-Shader-for-ME/README.md

 # BlendDistance Shader for ME
-A shader mod for HS2 / AIS Studio, based on the Unity shader, [Blake/BlendDistance](https://github.com/Blatke/BlendDistance.shader).
+A shader mod for HS2 / AIS Studio, based on the shader for Unity Editor, [Blake/BlendDistance](https://github.com/Blatke/BlendDistance.shader).

 This mod is to make the object's material transparent at its edges beside another object.
 It can be applied in some circumstance such like clouds, fogs or semen...